-Benefits of pre-marriage counseling
+Benefits of pre-marital counseling

 You can also get in touch with your local community centers, colleges, or universities to find out if they offer workshops on marriage-building.
-In any case, let’s take a look at look at how a certified premarital counselor can help you build a solid foundation for your future together.
+In any case, let’s take a look at how a certified premarital counselor can help you build a solid foundation for your future together.

 Here are some things to consider if you have been debating whether you should go for premarital counseling.

-You may have been dating each other for years, but it’s no guarantee that you are familiar or entirely comfortable with the history, experience and emotional baggage that you are both bringing into this marriage.
+You may have been dating each other for years, but it’s no guarantee that you are familiar or entirely comfortable with the history, experience, and emotional baggage that you are both bringing into this marriage.